You are here

 Kava pilot phase 2

-The Australian Government will implement a second phase of the pilot program to increase the amount of kava allowed to be imported in Australia.
+The Australian Government implemented the second phase of the pilot program to increase the amount of kava allowed to be imported in Australia.

-This measure will allow the commercial importation of kava by December 2021.
+This measure allows for the commercial importation of kava from 1 December 2021.

 Why is this important?